 Kerrie L. Campbell is a seasoned trial lawyer with a national litigation practice.
-Recognized by her peers as a “Best Lawyer in America” for First Amendment litigation, Ms. Campbell is a fearless advocate for truth, accuracy and fairness – from the government, media, competitors and offenders of our constitutional rights.
+Recognized by her peers as a “Best Lawyer in America” for Labor & Employment and First Amendment Litigation, Ms. Campbell is a fearless advocate for truth, accuracy and fairness – from the government, media, competitors and offenders of our constitutional rights.

 Over the course of her career, Ms. Campbell has developed unique expertise in reputation protection, defamation and First Amendment law.
 Based in Washington, DC, Ms. Campbell also has over 30 years of experience helping companies navigate complex consumer product safety-related issues, risk management, regulatory compliance and related litigation involving laws administered by the U.S. Consumer Product Safety Commission (CPSC), Federal Trade Commission (FTC), Food and Drug Administration (FDA) and National Highway Traffic Safety Administration (NHTSA).